Vegan protein powder vs. whey: The eternal battle for first place

 Vetain products

-Our focus remains on avoiding unnecessary artificial extras just to improve taste.
-You can always rely on the clean ingredients in our products!
-And for sustainability: we use as little plastic as possible.
-Instead, we use cardboard and, for example, don’t include scoops — after all, everyone has a tablespoon at home.
-That’s enough, right?
+Our top priority remains avoiding artificial additives just to improve the taste.
+You can always rely on the pure ingredients in our products!
+And regarding sustainability: we use as little plastic as possible.
+Instead, we use cardboard and, for example, don't include measuring spoons – everyone has a tablespoon at home anyway.
+That's perfectly sufficient, don't you think?

-That’s something we can’t answer for you.
-At the end of the day, you have to test it yourself, because only you know what works best for your lifestyle and body.
-What we can say: we can’t imagine life without protein powder anymore.
-It’s one of the easiest ways to meet your protein needs.
-The most important things to look out for when buying — whether vegan protein powder or whey — are:
+We can't answer that for you.
+At the end of the day, you have to test it yourself, because only you know what integrates best into your daily routine and your body.
+We can say this much: we can't imagine life without protein powder anymore.
+It's one of the easiest ways to meet your protein needs.
+The most important things to look out for when buying protein powder – whether vegan or whey – are:

 • No artificial sweeteners.

-• No cryptic ingredients listed only as numbers and letters (like colorants).
+• No ingredients that are only listed in numbers and letters (dyes, for example).

-• For whey: grass-fed cows.
-The best whey comes from happy cows — and happy cows graze outdoors.
+• Regarding whey: grass-fed beef.
+The best whey comes from happy cows, and happy cows are naturally out in the pasture.

-• For vegan protein: a smart mix of multiple plant protein sources.
-As a rule of thumb: at least two different plant types.
+• Vegan protein is a smart combination of several plant-based protein sources.
+As a rule of thumb, it should include at least two different protein sources from different plant species.
 For example, rice (a grain) and peas (a legume).
-A poor combo would be peas and lentils (both legumes) because their amino acid profiles are too similar to form a truly balanced ratio.
+A poor combination would be peas (a legume) and lentils (also a legume).
+Their amino acid profiles are too similar to create a truly balanced ratio.

-And honestly: it’s not like getting a dreaded tattoo on your forehead for life.
+And let's be honest: this isn't about that dreaded tattoo you have to wear on your forehead for the rest of your life.
 You can just give it a try!
-Most people with strong opinions have already tried both and now defend THEIR truth.
-And if someone has a strong opinion without ever trying both… you shouldn’t listen to them anyway.
+Most people who have strong opinions on this have tried both and are now simply advocating THEIR truth.
+And if someone has a strong opinion without having tried both... then you shouldn't listen to that person anyway.

-One last note: it should be clear by now, but “vegan whey protein” doesn’t exist.
-It’s either whey, or it’s vegan.
+One last point: It should be clear by now, but "vegan whey protein" simply doesn't exist.
+It's either whey, or it's vegan.

 Inhalt